Grandma's House Staff

 Linda Collins, Program Assistant

-Linda has been with Grandma’s House since the 1992.
+Linda has been with Grandma’s House since 1992.
 She volunteered as a bookkeeper in those early years and was hired in that position part-time a few years back.
-When our volunteer coordinator position came open it was a perfect fit for her.
-Linda divides her time between office manager, bookkeeping and arranging volunteers to help at the house as house moms, mentors, transportation for residents and special project.
+When our Volunteer Coordinator/Office Manager position came open it was a perfect fit for her.
+Linda is now a Program Assistant assisting with anything that needs done.
 Linda is also a teacher and is more than willing to tutor our young mothers if they are struggling in school.
 She has many years of experience with our population and presents a calm and secure presence for them.
 Linda is also a member of NOVA, Network of Volunteer Administrators.

 Melanie Acevedo moved to Bend, Oregon from West Springfield, MA this past August 2017 after having completed a year with AmeriCorps National Civilian Community Corps (NCCC).
 During NCCC, she worked in disaster relief, construction, food security, and youth development across the southwest region of the country.
 Currently, she is in another year with AmeriCorps as a VISTA with Better Together out of the High Desert ESD in Redmond.
 Melanie also has her Master’s Degree in Administration of Justice and Homeland Security with a concentration in cybersecurity and intelligence.
 She’s lived and volunteered in Rome, Italy and Queensland Australia and hopes to continue traveling in the future.
 She is passionate about the work Grandma’s house does and is excited to be a part of its mission.

 “The best way to find yourself is to lose yourself in the service of others.”
 Mahatma Gandhi